scottti312/scottti312/README.md

 - Rust Programming Language
 - Full Stack Web Dev at The Odin Project
 - Svelte/Sveltekit
-- Technical and behavioral interview questions

 ## 🔭 I’m currently working on
-Being a software engineer.
-I'm also reading various programming books to hopefully be a better programmer.
+Improving as a software engineer.
 Below are some of the books I've read or currently reading.

 ✔️ Clean Architecture | Robert C. Martin